Augureaugure

 run_skillManually trigger a skill execution by ID

-manage_skillPause, resume, or delete a skill
+manage_skillPause, resume, or delete a skill.
+High-risk — requires approval

 install_skillInstall a curated skill from the GitHub hub